ipfs/ipfs-blog/src/_blog/libp2p-hole-punching.md

 Small note on alternative mechanisms.
 There are situations in which hole punching will not work, most notably when one of the nodes is behind a symmetric NAT.
 In such cases nodes can instead explicitly add port mappings, either manually or via [UPnP](https://en.wikipedia.org/wiki/Universal_Plug_and_Play).
 In addition as a last resort, nodes can leverage external [relay](https://docs.ipfs.io/concepts/glossary/#relay) nodes.

-# Project Flare
+# Hole Punching in libp2p

 Based on the above the concept of hole punching looks easy from a birds-eye view, but is a lot more complex than one would think.
 In addition, we didn't even cover the "mysterious mechanism to synchronize *A* and *B*".

-Introducing **Project Flare**, libp2p's way of decentralized hole punching.
-Those familiar with [IETF's ICE](https://datatracker.ietf.org/doc/html/rfc8445) will spot many similarities.
-Project Flare is heavily inspired by ICE.
+Introducing libp2p's way of decentralized hole punching.
+Those familiar with [IETF's ICE](https://datatracker.ietf.org/doc/html/rfc8445) will spot many similarities. libp2p's hole punching mechanisms are heavily inspired by ICE.

 One can partition libp2p's way of hole punching in roughly 2 phases, a preparation phase and a hole punching phase.
 We will go into each of them in more detail further below.